jingliu9/tex-checker/README.md

 * `--root` specify the entry point of the tex.
 * `--words` specify a file that contains words which will be skipped when checking.
     * The format of the file is *one word per line* and `##` as comment, see `.me.spellignore` as an example.
+* `--no_comment` will do a preprocessing to avoid checking commented tex contents if specified. (line number retains as its original)

 ```shell
 $ python3 checker.py --tex --root <paper.tex> --words <./.me.spellignore> --interactive